danielfrg/illusionist/README.md

 to the code and data scientists while maintaining interactivity, they do a great job at that.
 Illusionist maintains the same development workflow Jupyter users are used to by using standard Jupyter tooling such as `ipywidgets` and `nbconvert`.
-No need to import anything in your notebook, to generate an Illusionist report, just run one `nbconvert` command.
+No need to import anything in your notebook to generate an interactive report using illusionist, just run one `nbconvert` command.

-These assets are easy to deploy, scale easily and have a big longevity by removing a lot of deployment requirements and dependencies.
+The generated assets are easy to deploy, scale and have a big longevity by removing a lot of deployment requirements and dependencies.

-Learn more and see examples in [the docs](https://illusionist.extrapolations.dev/)
+Learn more and see examples in [the docs](https://illusionist.extrapolations.dev/).